This post was most recently updated on March 15, 2022

 Have you ever tried Googling yourself or your business?
 What are some of the first things you find?

-When negative links are the first thing someone sees when they Google your name or businesses, it lowers their ability to trust you based on their first impression.
-Review sites with positive reviews build trust and turn happy customers into brand ambassadors.
+When negative links are the first thing someone sees when they Google your name or businesses, it lowers that person’s ability to trust you based on that first impression.
+On the other hand, review sites and other outlets with positive reviews and happy content build trust and turn happy customers into brand ambassadors.

 Online Privacy Management

 Internet Privacy Management means keeping your name and information private on the internet.
 Online privacy management includes the removal of unwanted links, blogs, and images from your personal or business search results, permanently keeping your personal information off of people’s search sites and the rest of the Internet while also protecting your online reputation and privacy.

 How Does Reputation Management Work?

 The purpose of online reputation management is to display your personal or business brand in the best possible light across the web.
 In regards to your reputation, what can be controlled with reputation management?
 There are certain methods that can help you control what others see about you or your business online.

 Here are the various online sources and platforms where negative content can appear:

 Many instances of reputation management start with online searches from Google and other search engines.
 Whether it is a search result, image, or video that appears, you’re at risk of having a negative reputation on search engines.

 News articles are often the first thing that people see when they Google your business’s name or peruse their news feeds.
 Even though people are aware that fake news exists, we still tend to believe what we read in the news.